Worldline deconfinement and emergent long-range interaction in the entanglement Hamiltonian and in the entanglement spectrum: Introduction

-For a system with gapped bulk and gapless edge, such as the symmetry-protected topological (SPT) phase, the EH is generally believed to be short-range corresponding to the virtual edge Hamiltonian, known as the famous Li-Haldane conjecture~\cite{Li2008entangle,XLQi2012}.
+For a system with gapped bulk and gapless edge, such as the symmetry-protected topological (SPT) phase, the entanglement Hamiltonian (EH) is generally believed to be short-range, corresponding to the virtual edge Hamiltonian, part of the famous Li-Haldane conjecture~\cite{Li2008entangle,Xiao2012General}.
 Sometimes, although the EH contains the long-range interaction, these exponentially decaying long-range terms are irrelevant.
-In such case, the ES still resembles the edge spectrum~\cite{PhysRevB.88.245137,dalmonte2022entanglement,giudici2018entanglement,dalmonte2018quantum,wu2023classical,song2023different}.
-Because the long-range interaction can be ignored, the EH retains physical properties similar to virtual edge Hamiltonian.
-The conclusion also holds when both bulk and edge are gapped, supported by the numerical evidence and wormhole effect in the path integral of reduced density matrix~\cite{liu2024demonstrating}.
-All the above conclusions are based on a bipartite entangled-cut, in which the reduced system has both bulk and edge.
-When we split a ladder/bilayer system into two chains/layers by entangled-cut, gapped system can even emerge a long-range interacting EH~\cite{PhysRevA.103.043321,li2023relevant,wang2024sudden}.
-Thus we restrict the discussion of this work in the first condition, that is, a bipartite entangled-cut with both bulk and edge.
+In such cases, the ES still resembles the edge spectrum~\cite{PhysRevB.88.245137,dalmonte2022entanglement,giudici2018entanglement,dalmonte2018quantum,wu2023classical,song2023different}.
+Because the long-range interaction can be ignored, the EH retains physical properties similar to the virtual edge Hamiltonian.
+The conclusion also holds when both bulk and edge are gapped, supported by the numerical evidence and wormhole effect in the path integral of the reduced density matrix~\cite{liu2024demonstrating}.
+All the above conclusions are based on a bipartite entangled cut, in which the reduced system has both bulk and edge.
+When we split a ladder/bilayer system into two chains/layers by entangled cut, gapped system can even experience the emergence of a long-range interacting EH~\cite{PhysRevA.103.043321,Li2024Relevant,wang2025sudden}.
+Thus we restrict the discussion of this work in the first condition, that is, a bipartite entangled cut with both bulk and edge.